-1. Locate the mounting holes on the motherboard.
+2. Locate the mounting holes on the motherboard.
 See the previous page for the location.

-2. Locate the matching mounting holes on the chassis.
+3. Locate the matching mounting holes on the chassis.
 Align the mounting holes on the motherboard against the mounting holes on the chassis.

-- 3. Install standoffs in the chassis as needed. - 4.
-Install the motherboard into the chassis carefully to avoid damaging other motherboard components. - 5.
-Using the Phillips screwdriver, insert a Phillips head #6 screw into a mounting hole on the motherboard and its matching mounting hole on the chassis. - 6.
-Repeat Step 5 to insert #6 screws into all mounting holes. - 7.
-Make sure that the motherboard is securely placed in the chassis.
+- 4. Install standoffs in the chassis as needed. - 5.
+Install the motherboard into the chassis carefully to avoid damaging other motherboard components. - 6.
+Using the Phillips screwdriver, insert a Phillips head #6 screw into a mounting hole on the motherboard and its matching mounting hole on the chassis. - 7.
+Repeat Step 5 to insert #6 screws into all mounting holes. - 8.
+Make sure that the motherboard is securely placed in the chassis. - Note: Images displayed are for illustration only.
+Your chassis or components might look different from those shown in this manual.